What does “success” mean to you?

 If you could give advice to your younger self, what would it be?

 Don’t worry.
 Worry won’t make any difference to anything – other than robbing you of energy and sleep!
-Actually, I think I heard that advice back in the day and understood it.
+Actually, I think I did understand that as a youngster.
 I just haven’t been very good at applying it.
 I’m still working on it!!

 Another thing – make the most of your grandparents if and/or while you have them.
 The gift of ancestry beyond – and including – your parents is an amazing gift.